Singapore Airlines changes seatbelt rules, route after fatal turbulence

 “SIA will continue to review our processes as the safety of our passengers and crew is of utmost importance.”

-The airline has also avoided flying over the region of Myanmar where the sudden turbulence occurred when travelling between London and Singapore, instead flying over the Bay of Bengal, according to flight tracking site Flightradar24.
+SIA has also avoided flying over the region of Myanmar where the turbulence occurred when travelling between London and Singapore, flying over the Bay of Bengal instead, according to route data on flight tracking site Flightradar24.

 During Tuesday’s incident, passengers were slammed into the ceiling of the aircraft and personal belongings and food were thrown around the cabin.